ChethanaH06/ReactProjects/README.md

 This is the React Projects using .jsx and .tsx

-Go to the branches to view the projects
+Go to the branches to view the projects on react